elastisys/compliantkubernetes/docs/operator-manual/maintenance.md

 Then check the release notes for each version in between to see if there are anything that might cause any problems, if so then consult the rest of the operations team before proceeding.
 **You should never upgrade more than one minor version of compliantkubernetes-apps at a time.**

-1. Checkout the next compliantkubernetes-apps version
+1. Pull the latest changes and switch to the correct branch:

     ```bash
-    # you should be in the root folder of compliantkubernetes-apps
+    git pull
-    git checkout <next-version>
+    git switch -d <next-version>
     ```

+1. Update apps configuration:

+    This will take a backup into `backups/` before modifying any files.

+    ```bash
+    ./bin/ck8s init
+    ```

-2. Check if there is a [migration document](https://github.com/elastisys/compliantkubernetes-apps/tree/main/migration) for the relesae you want to upgrade to, (e.g. [for upgrade to 0.11.0](https://github.com/elastisys/compliantkubernetes-apps/blob/5d8f4f1b3cc053b3b515711549ab80df9617f2f4/migration/v0.10.x-v0.11.x/upgrade-apps.md) ) and follow the instructions there.
+1. Check if there is a [migration document](https://github.com/elastisys/compliantkubernetes-apps/tree/main/migration) for the release you want to upgrade to, (e.g. [for upgrade to 0.11.0](https://github.com/elastisys/compliantkubernetes-apps/blob/5d8f4f1b3cc053b3b515711549ab80df9617f2f4/migration/v0.10.x-v0.11.x/upgrade-apps.md) ) and follow the instructions there.
 Note that you should check the documentation at the release tag instead of `main` to be sure that it's correct.

-3. If there is no relevant migration document, first do a dry-run.
+1. If there is no relevant migration document, first do a dry-run.

     ```bash
     ./bin/ck8s dry-run sc
     ./bin/ck8s dry-run wc
     ```

-4. If dry-run reports no errors, proceed with the upgrade.
+1. If dry-run reports no errors, proceed with the upgrade.

     ```bash
     ./bin/ck8s apply sc
     ./bin/ck8s apply wc
     ```

-5. Verify that everything is running after the upgrade.
+1. Verify that everything is running after the upgrade.
 At the minimum, at least run the tests in compliantkubernetes-apps.

     ```bash